lnbits/lnbits/docs/guide/installation.md

 poetry run lnbits
 # To change port/host pass 'poetry run lnbits --port 9000 --host 0.0.0.0'
 # adding --debug in the start-up command above to help your troubleshooting and generate a more verbose output
-# Note that you have to add the line DEBUG=true in your .env file, too.
+# You have to add the line DEBUG=true in your .env file, too.
+# Setting LNBITS_ADMIN_UI=true in .env will give you access to the admin backend UI, to get the super_user ID use `cat .super_user`
 ```
 #### Updating the server